Estimated reading time: 15 minutes

 Additionally, inform the team about the situation.
 So the employees know when to contact you for questions or concerns.

-If you’re an employee dealing with disruptive behavior from a coworker, there are several things you can do to identify the signs and address the issue.
+If you’re an employee dealing with disruptive behavior from a coworker, there are several things you can do.

-First, be aware of behavior that indicates a person is disruptive, such as engaging in frequent arguments or complaints, ignoring instructions, and refusing to follow through on tasks.
+First, be aware of behavior that indicates a person is disruptive, like frequent arguments, ignoring instructions, and refusing to follow tasks.

 Additionally, consider the employee’s work performance and attitude toward their job duties.
 If they’re consistently negative or difficult to work with, that could be a sign of potential problem behavior.